The cause of acne is multifactorial: clogging of pores, hormonal influences, and inflammatory processes all play a role.

 How do I help prevent and treat some of the common side effects of isotretinoin?

 Isotretinoin dehydrates the body so it is important to stay hydrated with plenty of non-caffeinated beverages and moisturize the skin frequently with products like Skinceuticals Triple Lipid, Cetaphil or Cerave Cream.
 Your lips will inevitably become dry and scaly so keeping them hydrated throughout the day with Vaseline, Aquaphor or Dr. Dan’s Cortibalm is essential.
 Nosebleeds can also occur.
 You can decrease the chance of nose bleeds by applying Vaseline or Aquaphor to the inside of the nose at night time and using vaporizer in the room at night to keep nasal passages moist.
-Oftentimes, dry eyes occur, over the counter rewetting drops can provide relief.
+For dry eyes, over the counter rewetting drops can provide relief.

 What should I expect if I take isotretinoin?